 - Does it offer a free version?
 No, Microsoft Project does not have a free version

 Primavera is Oracle’s pony in the project management race.
 It’s a cloud-based tool that addresses the needs of project portfolio management.
-It’s used mostly by the construction and engineering industries.
-It has a slew of features including Gantt charts, risk management tools, real-time reporting, graphical workflow modeling and progress tracking.
-There are also collaborative tools to connect teams on whatever device they use to work.
+It’s used mostly by the construction and engineering industries and has a slew of features including Gantt charts, risk management tools, real-time reporting, graphical workflow modeling and progress tracking.
+There are also collaborative tools to connect teams on their preferred device.

 As might be expected, the software isn’t the most user-friendly and can take a beginner some time to get comfortable with the tool.
 Like Microsoft, it’s not cheap, which might explain why it’s marketed to larger companies with the funds to invest in its product.
 There have also been a lot of user complaints about the poor customer service, which is a shame as many new users will require some handholding to get used to working with the otherwise robust tool.
 Check our blog to learn more about Primavera P6.